YountenTshering/AT70.18_HomeWork/HW4_Transaction_Script/TransactionScriptRR/README.md

 - H2 - in-memory database
 - Spring Web - provides controllers and MVC support

-2. Aside from these dependencies, make sure you install these additional dependencies from maven repositories:
+2. Aside from these dependencies, make sure we install these additional dependencies from maven repositories:

 ![alt](./image/2.PNG)